Marulk Gas Field, Norway

 Neighbouring subsea fields including Urd, Norne K, Alve and Norne M were tied back to Norne prior to Marulk.

-The production pipeline of Marulk will have a direct link to Norne FPSO.
-The control and chemical injection umbilical will have a 13km extension from the Alve template.
+The production pipeline of Marulk has a direct link to Norne FPSO.
+The control and chemical injection umbilical has a 13km extension from the Alve template.

-A 30km-long production flow line will be routed from the Marulk template to the Norne FPSO.
+A 30km-long production flow line is routed from the Marulk template to the Norne FPSO.

 Norne is located about 200km away from the shore and the onshore base is in Bronnoysund.